Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 ![Barnes embarrassment](../diagrams/openings/BarnesEmbarrassment.png)

+In three-check chess, if your opponent plays either 1. ... e6 or 1. ... e5, you
+will want to play 2. g3 in order to discourage 2. ...
+Qh4.

 Even if you successfully fend off that second move check, you still need to open an avenue of escape for your king, since your opponent might find a different way to exploit the situation.